 MRI and fMRI scans can only confirm electrical activity, blood flow, and oxygen utilization in the brain.
-They can’t, by themselves, determine what is causal and what is effect.
+They can’t, by themselves, determine what is causal and what is an effect.
 Those conclusions require interpretation.

 How can this myth hamper recovery?

-If a person believes his faulty brain is the reason for a struggle with anxiety unwellness, then there is nothing he can do about it.
+If a person believes his faulty brain is the reason for a struggle with anxiety disorder, he might conclude there is nothing he can do about it.

 How can this myth make things worse?

-The combination of good self-help information and working with an experienced anxiety disorder therapist, coach, or counselor is the most effective way to address anxiety and its many symptoms.
-Until the core causes of anxiety are addressed - we call these core causes the underlying factors of anxiety - a struggle with anxiety unwellness can return again and again.
-Dealing with the underlying factors of anxiety is the best way to address problematic anxiety.
+The combination of good self-help information and working with an experienced anxiety disorder therapist is the most effective way to address anxiety disorder and its many symptoms.
+Until the core causes of anxiety are addressed - the underlying factors that motivate apprehensive behavior - a struggle with anxiety disorder can return again and again.
+Identifying and successfully addressing anxiety's underlying factors is the best way to overcome problematic anxiety.

 Return to Anxiety Myths.